Pogonopoma: Species

+Pogonopoma contains the following valid species:

 Appearance and anatomy

 As loricariids, Pogonopoma species all exhibit a suckermouth and an at least slightly flattened ventral surface.
 However, unlike many loricariids, they have circular pupils, which differs from most members of the family that have an omega iris.
 Pogonopoma species are heavily armored except on their abdomen (the belly in the case of loricariids), which is relatively unplated.

 P. wertheimeri is a cylindrically shaped loricariid.
 The cheek is covered in long, thin, non-evertible odontodes that form a dense patch.

 P. parahybae appears to be more of an intermediate between P. wertheimeri and Rhinelepis.
 It is fairly flattened, and also has longer pectoral and pelvic fins compared to other species of the tribe Rhinelepini.
 The gill openings are not as large as those in Rhinelepis.
 Also, this species lacks long cheek odontodes and the adipose fin.

 P. obscurum, unlike P. wertheimeri, simultaneously lacks an adipose fin and cheek odontodes.
 Its dorsal fin base is also longer than of other members of this genus.